open-sdg/open-sdg/docs/open-sdg-features.md

 * Line: [example](https://visar.hagstofa.is/heimsmarkmidin/2-a-1), [documentation](../charts#line)
 * Bar: [example](https://sustainabledevelopment-uk.github.io/2-1-2/), [documentation](../charts#bar)
 * Binary (yes/no): [example](https://sdg.data.gov/1-5-1/), [documentation](../charts/#binary)

+## Filter by disaggregation
+Open SDG platforms allow data to be displayed in a way in which it can be filtered by disaggregation.
+This allows user to compare different breakdowns for a particular indicator.

+An example of providing disaggregation filtering is [indicator 5.2.2 on the UK site](https://sustainabledevelopment-uk.github.io/5-2-2/).

+This feature is configured with the data files.
+For guidance on how to provide disaggregation filtering, see the [Data format page](data-format.md).

 ## Maps
 By default, data uploaded to an Open SDG platform is displayed on a chart and a table.
 You can configure your platform and data to also display data on a map.